Categories

 Joe Torre is not the problem with the Yankees.
 The Yankees organization is the problem with the Yankees.

-I recognize I am bitter right now about this, but I know in my gut this is the wrong move.
-Ultimately though, I’m glad it was Joe’s decision.
+I recognize I am bitter right now about this, but I know in my gut that this is the wrong move.
+Ultimately, though, I’m glad it was Joe’s decision.
 My co-worker Frank said to me the other day that although he hates the Yankees, he loves Joe Torre.
-Joe is really the best, and he’s an all-around class act, Frank said it well: He deserves to work for an organization that appreciates him.
+Joe is really the best, and he’s an all-around class act.
+Frank said it well: He deserves to work for an organization that appreciates him.

 I will be a Yankee fan for life, but today is a sad day.
 And one where I am at odds with the team I love so much.